cocos/cocos-docs/en/publish/publish-wechatgame.md

 ## Access to the Open Data Context of WeChat Mini Games

 In order to protect its social relationship chain data, **WeChat Mini Games** has added the concept of **Open Data Context**, which is a separate game execution environment.
 The resources, engines, and programs in the Open Data Context are completely isolated from the main game.
-Developers can only access the `wx.getFriendCloudStorage()` and `wx.getGroupCloudStorage()` APIs provided by **WeChat** in the Open Data Context to implement some rankings, for example.
+Developers can only access the `wx.getFriendCloudStorage()` and `wx.getGroupCloudStorage()` APIs provided by the WeChat in the Open Data Context to implement features such as leaderboards.

-**Cocos Creator** supports packaging to Open Data Context starting with **v1.9.1**.
 For details, please refer to [Access to the Open Data Context of WeChat Mini Games](../publish/publish-wechatgame-sub-domain.md).

 ## WeChat Mini Games Known issues